mjhea0/thinkful-html/readme.md

 ## Your turn!

-1. Add a header
+1. Add a header (H1)
-2. Create a list
+2. Create an order list
-3. Change the background and fonts
+3. Change the background color and font size
-4. Style a list
+4. Style the list

 ## Inspecting a Web Site

+Chrome Developer Tools

+## Extra Credit